christopher-dG/gpymusic/README.md

 Note: Upon exiting the program, your terminal colours will likely be modified.
 Just open a new terminal session and your colours will be back to normal.

+## Crashes

+If `pmcli` crashes, your terminal settings will likely be messed up, in which case enter `stty sane` to restore order.
+And don't forget to file an issue!

 ## 2-Factor Authentication

 If your account has 2FA set up, you will need to use an [app password](https://support.google.com/accounts/answer/185833?hl=en) to log in.
 Replace the `password` field in your config file with the app password.

 ### Disclaimer
-expect bugs, and please report them!
+Expect bugs, and please report them!
 I hope you enjoy using pmcli, and if you don't, that's okay too because I enjoy working on it.